 - 1 handful cherry tomatoes

-- Optional: 2-3 kaffir lime leaves (whole available fresh or frozen at Asian food stores)
+- Optional: 2 to 3 kaffir lime leaves (whole available fresh or frozen at Asian food stores)

 - 3/4 can coconut milk